Tabcorp/real-nock/README.md

 ## Why black-box testing?

-In many cases, mocking outbound `HTTP` calls is a great option.
+In many cases, mocking outbound HTTP calls is a great option.
 However, sometimes you might need to rely on a real backend server:

-- if you can to test the actual HTTP connection
+- if you want to test the actual HTTP connection
-- if you want to write tests that are completely independant of the implementations
+- if you want to write tests that are completely independant of the implementation
-- if the program you're testing isn't written in `Node`
+- if the program you're testing isn't written in Node

 ## That's great, what type of stubs can I set up?